Linux is a multi-user operating system that allows multiple users to access the system at the same time.

 who command output contains the following values such as login user name, tty number, date & time, and remote host.

 whoami is basically the concatenation of the strings “who”,”am”,”i” as whoami.
-It displays the username of the current user .
-It’s similar as running the id command with the options -un.
+It displays the username of the current user.
+It’s similar to running the id command with the options -un as shown below:

 # whoami root

 Also, when you use whoami with space (who am i) that will give you a different output.
-It’s giving more details compared with whoami command.
+It will display more details compared to whoami command as shown below:

 $ who am i daygeek pts/1 2019-06-17 22:01 (192.168.1.6)

-id command print user and group information for the specified username, but we can add
+“id” command prints user and group information for a specified username, but we can add

 # id -un root